pmkruyen/dearscholar/readme.md

 * Current features;
 * Framework;
 * Options and settings;
-* Guide for potential contributors and academic researchers;
 * Installation;
 * File structure of the app;
 * Structure of dearscholar.js, the heart of the app.